Andalucía Spanish Language School Trips & Tours

 - Services of a See Off Representative at your departure airport

-Pupils can discover the rich history of Andalucía’s capital, once one of the world’s biggest cities and home to iconic buildings such as the Mezquita, an impressive cathedral that was once the third biggest mosque in the world, and the Alcázar, a palace fortress, home to outstanding Roman mosaics and stunningly colourful gardens.
+Student can discover the rich history of Andalucía’s capital, once one of the world’s biggest cities and home to iconic buildings such as the Mezquita, an impressive cathedral that was once the third biggest mosque in the world, and the Alcázar, a palace fortress, home to outstanding Roman mosaics and stunningly colourful gardens.

 The city is rich in both Islamic and Catholic architecture as well as traditional whitewashed houses and narrow streets.
 The highlight is undoubtedly the fabulous Alhambra Palace, described by some as ‘the most exciting, sensual and romantic of all European monuments’ - it’s a must for all groups.
+Groups can also visit the Science Park, which has fascinating and interactive exhibits that all groups will enjoy.

 Benalmádena - Cable Car

 One of the best known attractions of the Costa del Sol, linking the main tourist sites with the 800m summit of the Calamorro Mountains.
-Pupils can see the spectacular views, which on a clear day include Gibraltar and the North African coast.
+Students can see the spectacular views, which on a clear day include Gibraltar and the North African coast.

 Museo Picasso Málaga